alexazhou/VeryNginx/readme.md

 ###Custom Action

-VeryNginx support custom actions, can do a lot os things.
+VeryNginx supports custom actions, which can do a lot of things.

-Custom action consists of two parts, `Matcher`和 `Action` . `Matcher` used to test whether a request meets the rule， `Action` is the logic you want run.
+Custom action consists of two parts, `Matcher` and `Action` . `Matcher` is used to test whether a request meets the rule， `Action` is the logic you want to run.

->The advantage of this disign is that the `Matcher` include all select rule, and can be reused, make use rule to describe a very complex logic becomes possible
+>The advantage of this design is that the `Matcher` includes all select rule, and can be reused, making use of rules to describe a very complex logic possible.

 ####Matcher

-`Matcher` used to select a part of all requests, a `Matcher` may contain one or more condition, these conditions are currently supported:
+A `Matcher` is used to select a part of all requests, a `Matcher` may contain one or more condition.
+The following conditions are currently supported:

 * Client IP
 * Host